-|Notifications sent by email to all entrants sometime this week. **
+|Notifications sent by email to all entrants by the end of this day.

-|Hi-res images needed for catalog and PR (ASAP)
+|Hi-res images needed for season annual and PR

 | Artwork due to Manifest by this date

 |Final Day of Exhibition (and the Gallery's anniversary!)

 |Schedule shipped artwork for pickup (arranged by artist)

 ** note that our notification emails are sometimes not received due to aggressive filtering by email servers on the recipient side.

-For this reason we also post the results of the jury on the exhibits page of the website soon after sending the notifications (within a few weeks).
+For this reason we also post the results of the jury on the exhibits page of the website after sending the notifications (within a few weeks).
 We also update the list of in-progress and recently completed juries on our opportunities page here.
 We encourage all entrants to white list (or allow) email from the manifestgallery.org domain to help ensure our communications arrive.

-entry fee.
+Fees are non-refundable.
 Number of entries is unlimited.

-Entry fee must be paid by U.S. check or U.S. or International money order made payable to MANIFEST,
+Entry fee must be paid by U.S. check or money order made payable to MANIFEST,

 or by credit card via PayPal.
 (If paying by PayPal PLEASE use the paypal link provided on the page that follows the submission of the online entry form.)